Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/regulatory/form_adv/adv_part_2a_canonical.md

 - Personnel could benefit from information about firm's trading or recommendations
 - Personnel could trade ahead of client trades (front-running)

-### Mitigation

-Pre-clearance system prevents trading ahead of clients.
+**Mitigation**: Pre-clearance system prevents trading ahead of clients.
 CCO reviews all personal trading.
 Violations result in disciplinary action including disgorgement of profits and potential termination.

 ---